 Mix in butter, cream cheese, sour cream, milk, and salt until completely combined.

-Spray a 9x13" baking pan with non-stick cooking spray.
+Spray a 9 x 13 inch baking pan with non-stick cooking spray.
 Scoop mashed potatoes into the prepared pan.

 If desired, brush the top of the potatoes with additional melted butter, fresh parsley, and paprika.

 If you are making these potatoes for later, cover the potatoes and refrigerate (these are fine made up to 24 hours in advance).